RauldAlmeida/Appendix/README.md

 # Appendix
 Appendix of Dissemination entitled "Development of an Automatic System for Behavior Analysis of Orthodontic Loops".

+## A - Arduino Code
+[Open the following Paste](./2D%20Technical%20Draws/) to check the draws used for machining the metallic components to build up the mechanical system proposed in the final concept.

+## B - Python Code
+[Open the following Paste](./2D%20Technical%20Draws/) to check the draws used for machining the metallic components to build up the mechanical system proposed in the final concept.

+## C - AutoCAD Draw Files
 [Open the following Paste](./2D%20Technical%20Draws/) to check the draws used for machining the metallic components to build up the mechanical system proposed in the final concept.

 Note that each pdf. file contains the export drawing from SolidWorks with defined tolerances and rugosities according to ISO.